 The safety of a car is influenced by environmental factors such as rain, snow, and mud.
 To prevent such influences from becoming a hazard, OEMs are required to design the vehicle body appropriately.
 A good design ensures clear vision of the road ahead, side mirrors and windows for the driver, as well as cameras and sensors for autonomous vehicles, reducing the need for various cleaning devices like sprayers or heaters.
 Avoid having to make design changes in the late stages of your development process by achieving early confidence in your designs that not only meet aesthetic requirements, but also increase the safety and comfort of your product.
-Save costs and time by testing in a virtual and controlled environment. while at the same time, increasing the safety and comfort of your product.
+Save costs and time by testing in a virtual and controlled environment.
+While at the same time, increasing the safety and comfort of your product.

 PreonLab fulfills your simulation needs and lets you efficiently simulate various different soiling scenarios.
 No matter if you are just interested in a specific part of the vehicle design or if you need to get insights about the whole system in interaction with different weather conditions: PreonLab keeps you covered without the necessity of a physical prototype or a costly climate tunnel.
-Forget about needing a physical prototype and a climate tunnel.

 You can easily perform a full wetting analysis and evaluate the flow paths while staying warm and dry.